sangfor/kvm/Documentation/virt/kvm/locking.rst

 - kvm->slots_lock is taken outside kvm->irq_lock, though acquiring
   them together is quite rare.

+- The kvm->mmu_notifier_slots_lock rwsem ensures that pairs of invalidate_range_start() and invalidate_range_end() callbacks
+  use the same memslots array.  kvm->slots_lock is taken outside the write-side critical section of kvm->mmu_notifier_slots_lock, so MMU notifiers must not take kvm->slots_lock.
+No other write-side critical sections should be added.

 On x86:

 - vcpu->mutex is taken outside kvm->arch.hyperv.hv_lock